 About the founder

 I’m currently obsessed with reaching audiences through news simplification, the language news media uses in editorial content, and thoughtfully connecting citizens with news that relates to their lives.
 In May, I completed Solutions Journalism Network’s Train-the-Trainers program and a trauma-informed leadership workshop with API.
-Delving into LLMs (AI) provides me with the skills to support you in the challenge of optimizing for search in the age of Gemini, Claude, and DeepSeek.
+Delving into LLMs (AI) provides me with the skills to support you in the challenge of optimizing for search in the age of Gemini, Claude, ChatGPT and DeepSeek.

 When I’m not wordsmithing or workshopping, you can find me in a confab, parenting my kiddo, on a yoga mat, in a dance class, or in the bike lane.
 Spilling the astrological tea and building personalized mindfulness maps is also on my agenda.
 Whatever I’m doing, I’d rather be doing it outside.